Sergei holding open wallet containing a Meerkat family portrait

 How do my current account rewards affect tax?

-If you’re a higher or additional-rate taxpayer, you might have to pay more tax on your rewards.
-Depending on your tax rate, and how much interest you earn, your interest payments may or may not be tax-free.
+Depending on your tax rate and how much interest you earn, your interest payments may or may not be tax-free.

 Should I consider an app-based current account?

-As well as traditional banking services, app banking gives you other useful features.
-You can set up spending notifications, which make you more aware of your money and could stop you going overdrawn.
+App banking offers other useful features.
+You can set up notifications, which make you more aware of your spending and could stop you going overdrawn.
 You could ring-fence money to protect your savings or temporarily freeze your account when your balance is low.